Get A Free Legal Consultation

-Attorney Olivia Kelly is an attorney at Simmons Hanly Conroy where she focuses her practice on helping individuals and families impacted by mesothelioma and other asbestos-related diseases.
+Attorney Olivia P. Kelly is an attorney at Simmons Hanly Conroy where she focuses her practice on helping individuals and families impacted by mesothelioma and other asbestos-related diseases.

 Based in the firm’s New York office, Olivia participates in every stage of litigation as an asbestos attorney but focuses on motions and appellate practice.
 She utilizes her skills in legal research and writing to strategize innovative ways to advocate and obtain successful results for her clients.